king1rule/rubrix-streamlit-example/README.md

 </p>

 # Rubrix Streamlit demo app
-[Rubrix](https://github.com/recognai/rubrix) is a free and open-source tool for tracking, exploring, and labelling data for AI
+[Rubrix](https://github.com/recognai/rubrix) is a free and open-source tool for tracking, exploring, and labelling data for AI.

 This demo will show you how can Rubrix be integrated into third-party applications to collect predictions and user feedback.
 To do this, we are going to use streamlit, an amazing tool to turn Python scripts into beautiful web-apps.

+This is the example project described in the Rubrix docs guide ["Monitoring and collecting data from third-party apps"](https://docs.rubrix.ml/en/stable/guides/streamlit_guide.html).

 # Installing and launching Rubrix